Bgood12/PathfinderCampaignNotes/Act 1 - Talking to Coconuts/Other NPCs/Captain Perry Kieran.md

 ### Description
 Captain Kieran ethereal figure is a mix of moonlight and shadow.
+His eyes glow with a faint otherworldly light.

 	Captain Perry Kieran uses the Ghost Commoner statblock: https://2e.aonprd.com/Monsters.aspx?ID=216